Seasonal Marketing for E-Commerce: Planning Your Year

 Q: What if my store doesn't have obvious seasonality?

 Even non-seasonal categories have micro-seasons.
-Analyze by month.
+Analyse by month.
 You probably have patterns (Mondays busier, January peaks, summer dips).
 Plan around what your data shows.

 Q: How do I forecast inventory for seasonal peaks?